IF YOU ARE HERE MAINLY FOR THE LOW-Z CALCULATOR REFERENCE, CLICK HERE.

 The amplifier’s output voltage can be tested open circuit (no load) or into any load resistance.
 The manufacturer determines the supported load resistances.
 If the resistance gets too low, the amplifier may current limit and its voltage may drop, making it non-linear in response.
 A 5-part video series that describes this in more detail can be found here.

 The importance of understanding the principles of a voltage transfer interface cannot be over-stated.
-All signal processes are voltage modifiers.
+All audio signal processes are voltage modifiers.
 This includes graphic equalizers, parametric equalizers, and IIR and FIR digital filters.
-Voltage changes made by these devices translate directly to the frequency response of the loudspeaker, and are independent of the loudspeaker’s impedance curve.
-As such, as goes the voltage, so goes the sound pressure level from the loudspeaker.
+Voltage changes made by these devices translate directly to the frequency response of the loudspeaker, and (should be) independent of the loudspeaker’s impedance curve.
+As such, as goes the voltage, so goes the signal produced by the loudspeaker.
 SPL calculations should always be performed using the RMS voltage of the signal from the amplifier.
 The voltage power matrix of the CAF is built upon this principle.

 Distortion Specifications